djl218/Assignments/Company S/README.md

 <h2>2.
 What's a personal project you're currently working on?
 This could be a coding side project, hobby, or otherwise real world project you're working on.</h2>

-To be perfectly honest, I don't really have a personal project that I am currently working on.
-I spend just about every hour of the day, learning and studying to become a software engineer.
-I do sleep of course.
-Sleep is important.
+A project of mine that I have been working on since the last year is [my blog](https://www.danielleskosky.com/).
+I am also on [Medium](https://daniel-leskosky.medium.com/) and [DEV](https://dev.to/danielleskosky).
+Blogging is hard work!

+I don't want to sound too bookish, but solving algorithm problems has really grown into a hobby of mine.
+Check out my [LeetCode repo](https://github.com/djl218/LeetCode) where I show off algorithm solutions that I am extra proud of.

-I do have quite a few ideas for projects that I would like to take on when I reach my goal though.
+I do have quite a few ideas for projects that I would like to take on when I reach my goal.
 I haven't really decided which language I will use yet, though.
 I like Java and JavaScript both.

-I do have quite a few hobbies though, but I have taken a bit of a break from them.
-Will definitely be glad to pick up these hobbies again when I get a software engineering role.
+I have quite a few hobbies as well, but I have taken a bit of a break from them.
+I will definitely be glad to start up these hobbies again when I get a software engineering role.

 Some of these hobbies include:
 - Rock climbing (only gym yet)